Skip to content

 1. Click Here to download the Creator to Community Builder Companion Workbook

-3. Click here to download the pre-launch worksheet.
+3. Click here to download the Pre-launch worksheet.

-1. Click here to download the Community Builders Tech Tools Checklists
+4. Click here to download the Community Builders Tech Tools Checklists

 Online Community

-Google this question, and you may find a variety of answers.
-To ensure we’re on the same page throughout this book, here’s my baseline definition: An online community is a group of three or more people with similar ambitions who gather virtually to inspire each other through content, experiences, and encouragement.
+Here’s my baseline definition: An online community consists of three or more people with similar ambitions.
+They gather virtually to inspire each other through content, experiences, and encouragement.
 There are three important elements of an online community:

 1. A place to meet digitally online to be seen, heard, and valued.